apache/flink/docs/dev/stream/operators/windows.md

 elements of each (possibly keyed) window once the system determines that a window is ready for processing (see [triggers](#triggers) for how Flink determines when a window is ready).

-The window function can be one of `ReduceFunction`, `FoldFunction` or `WindowFunction`.
+The window function can be one of `ReduceFunction`, `FoldFunction` or `ProcessWindowFunction`.
 The first two can be executed more efficiently (see [State Size](#state size) section) because Flink can incrementally aggregate the elements for each window as they arrive.
-A `WindowFunction` gets an `Iterable` for all the elements contained in a window and additional meta information about the window to which the elements belong.
+A `ProcessWindowFunction` gets an `Iterable` for all the elements contained in a window and additional meta information about the window to which the elements belong.

-A windowed transformation with a `WindowFunction` cannot be executed as efficiently as the other cases because Flink has to buffer *all* elements for a window internally before invoking the function.
+A windowed transformation with a `ProcessWindowFunction` cannot be executed as efficiently as the other cases because Flink has to buffer *all* elements for a window internally before invoking the function.
-This can be mitigated by combining a `WindowFunction` with a `ReduceFunction` or `FoldFunction` to get both incremental aggregation of window elements and the additional window metadata that the `WindowFunction` receives.
+This can be mitigated by combining a `ProcessWindowFunction` with a `ReduceFunction` or `FoldFunction` to get both incremental aggregation of window elements and the additional window metadata that the `ProcessWindowFunction` receives.
 We will look at examples for each of these variants.

 ### ReduceFunction